Transformative Reflections Beyond The Light with AFSMK at The Met

 The music is connected to Hess’s research project Transformative Reflections, which is being funded by the Danish Ministry of Culture’s national program for artistic research (KUV) and being carried out as part of Hess’s tenure at The Rhythmic Music Conservatory in Copenhagen as associate professor.
 The project has developed and worked with methods for translating and drawing inspiration from painting to music, and reflecting back on the painting with composition and improvisation.

-In the meantime listen to WHLARing, which is an impression of similarities between Hammershøi and LA Ring:
+Listen here to the piece WHLARing, which is an impression of similarities between Hammershøi and LA Ring:

 listen to WHLARing